icgc-argo/argo-docs/docs/submission/clinical-data-validation-rules.md

 ## Cross Field Validations

 A number of cross-field consistency checks within files are implemented to ensure quality control and data correctness.
-This involves requiring the value of another field to validate the current field.
+This requires the value of another field to validate the current field.
 The cross-field validation checks are implemented using Javascript.
-For the advanced user, you will be able to see the actual cross-field validation scripts in the Dictionary Viewer by clicking on `View Script`.
+For the advanced user, you will be able to see the actual cross-field validation scripts in the Dictionary Viewer by clicking on the `View Script` buttons in the notes column.
 Examples include:

 - Criteria for staging fields are dependent on the selected `clinical_staging_system`.
 - Submitted `tumour_grade` is checked against selected `tumour_grading_system`.